Startup India Registration – Eligibility, Documents Required, Procedure

-A start-up is a business usually established by one person, two or even by the group of people.
-The major role of the start-up is that it should offer a new service or product that is not being offered anywhere else or to provide the service in a unique way than the other existing organizations in the same domain.
-Since India is the third-largest country that has and getting more start-ups every year, here we have given the registration process, eligibility and procedures to fulfill the dreams of your business start-ups in a hustle freeway.
+A start-up is a business usually established by one person, two, or even a group of people.
+The major role of the start-up is that it should offer a new service or product that is not being offered anywhere else or provide the service in a unique way to the other existing organizations in the same domain.
+Since India is the third-largest country that has and getting more startups every year, here we have given the startup registration process, eligibility, and procedures to fulfill the dreams of your business start-ups on a hustle freeway.

-- Should have incorporated as a Private Limited Company under Companies Act, 2013 or Should possess Limited Liability Partnership certificate under the LLP Act of 2008.
+- Should have incorporated as a Private Limited Company under the Companies Act, 2013 or Should possess a Limited Liability Partnership certificate under the LLP Act of 2008.

 - Yearly turnover should not exceed 25 crores, as mentioned in the Company Act 2013.

-- Start-up should be working on innovations and commercialization of new products or services.
+- Start-ups should be working on innovations and the commercialization of new products or services.

 - The start-up should not be older than 5 years.

-- Should have got an approval from the DIPP (Department of Industrial Policy and Promotion).
+- Should have got approval from the DIPP (Department of Industrial Policy and Promotion).

 - The start-up must have got a patron guarantee from the IPTO ( Indian Patent and Trademark Office).

-- Must possess have recommendation letter by an incubation.
+- Must possess a recommendation letter from an incubation.